dnovoafer/personal_webpage/content/post/Arrived_in_Bilbao_27052021/index.md

 ---
 title: Arrived in Bilbao!
 A new adventure is about to start
-subtitle: Welcome 👋 We are just fresh arrived to Bilbao from Erlangen.
-I spent 8 amazing years in Germany, but now it is time for a change and here we are to enjoy it all.
+subtitle: Welcome 👋 We are just arrived in Bilbao from Erlangen.
+I spent 8 amazing years in Germany, but now it is time for a change and here we are to enjoy it all!

 # Summary for listings and search engines
 summary: Welcome 👋 We are just fresh arrived to Bilbao from Erlangen.
 I spent 8 amazing years in Germany, but now it is time for a change and here we are to enjoy it all.